marcrawson/Concordance-3/README.md

-# Concordance-3
+# Concordance 3

+### Overview
-Text concordance algorithm in C that generates a formatted and lexicographically sorted output.
+Concordance algorithm in C generates a formatted and sorted text output.

-Algorithm takes input through stdin specifying exclusion words (i.e. words not to be indexed by algorithm) and body text to be processed and sorted via concordance specifications.
-The result is output through stdout.
+### Algorithm Steps:
+- Takes input through *stdin*;
+- Identifies and stores **exclusion words** and **body text**;
+- Calculates keywords by **matching** non-exclusion words with body text;
+- Locates keyword occurances;
+- Formats output by **aligning keywords** and **removing excess context**;
+- Result is output through *stdout*.

+### Text Concordance
-Concordance (aka keyword in context) algorithms determine context on either side of a given word.
-The Concordance-3 evaluates all words found in body text that are not found in exclusion words.
-These words are know as query words.
-For example, say the query word is "apple", and the sentence is "an apple fell beside me", the raw output prior to formatting would be "an APPLE fell beside me".
-Concordance-3 improves upon this idea by further formatting the output.
-All query words are lexicographically sorted and collumn aligned in order to provide a readable and consistent output.
+Concordance algorithms, also known as keyword in context algorithms, analyze the context of a given word by examining the words on either side of it.
+The Concordance-3 algorithm focuses on all the words in the body text that are not part of the exclusion words list, which are called query words.
+For example, if the query word is "apple," and the sentence is "An apple fell beside me," the raw output before formatting would be "An APPLE fell beside me."

-The idea of concordance proves to be incredibly useful in data analysis applications as it not only identifies how many times a given word is used, but also the context in which the word is used.
-This can provide great insight into large data sets which are often hidden when such technique is not used.
+However, Concordance-3 takes the concept further by enhancing the output's readability and consistency.
+Specifically, it sorts all query words lexicographically and aligns them in columns.
+The Concordance-3 program is a valuable tool for data analysis applications because it not only identifies the frequency of a given word but also the context in which the word is used.
+This technique can provide significant insight into large datasets, which would otherwise be hidden.

-My Concordance-3 program uses efficient software engineering practices such as low coupling and high cohesion by decomposing larger functions into smaller helper functions with specific documentation.
-This will lead to maintainable code and easy debugging in the future.
-The algorithm also utilizes dynamic allocation in C through a custom and safer memory allocation function know as "emalloc".
-Data is primarilly stored through the linked-list data strucutre that provides efficient and readible data processing.
+To ensure the Concordance-3 program's maintainability and ease of debugging, it employs efficient software engineering practices, such as low coupling and high cohesion.
+The program decomposes larger functions into smaller helper functions, each with specific documentation.
+The algorithm also uses dynamic allocation in C through a custom memory allocation function called "emalloc."
+Data is primarily stored using the linked-list data structure, which provides efficient and readable data processing.